alex1431999/Medivialyzer/README.md

 by logging out and in.

 ## FAQ
+### Why is Windows warning me about the install?
+Windows can't identify the publisher (me) of the project.
+That is because the application needs to be signed and the identity needs to be verified by a central authority.
+But that's pretty expansive for an open source dev (about 40€/month).

+I am currently looking into getting a free certificate for open source development, but until then please take my word for the application being safe, or if you don't trust me and are technically savvy you can also clone the repo and make a build yourself.

 #### Why isn't my loot updating?
 The loot file takes about 30 minutes to update.
 You an force an update by logging out and back in.
 This is a limitation by the game that we have to work around.